ImsirovicAjdin/uistate/CONTRIBUTING.md

-# Contributing to ui-state
+# Contributing to uistate

-First off, thank you for considering contributing to ui-state!
-It's people like you that make ui-state such a great tool.
+First off, thank you for considering contributing to uistate!
+It's people like you that make uistate such a great tool.

 ## Code of Conduct